 You can try to fix the shattered window right away if you are in the storm's "eye".
 For instance, you may place a flat piece of cardboard or plywood over the window opening to seal it.
 Although it won't be a permanent fix, doing this might stop incoming gusts from breaking your windows.Glass fragments will be scattered all over the place.
 Be cautious otherwise you might nick yourself.
 If the wind picks up again, abandon the project and return as soon as you can to a secure location.

 When a storm is approaching, staying still is the best course of action.
 You shouldn't tempt fate by striving to mend things while hurricane winds are whipping about over a 100 mph.
 There will be nothing between you and the debris whirling around outside, making the situation much more perilous.

 Speak With Your Insurance Company

 Call your insurance provider as soon as you have assessed the damage.
 If they ask for it, send them images, videos, or other proof of the damage.
 Also, save all receipts for repairs and unexpected expenditures.
 Your insurer will be able to inform you of your policy's requirements for temporary remediation to stop further damage and provide advice on repair options.

 Affordable, Weather-Resistant Replacement Windows and Shutters Are an Investment

 You might want to look into high impact storm windows if you reside in an area that frequently has severe weather events.
-These may come at a premium price but can maintain the integrity of your windows during harsh storms.
+These may come at a premium price but can maintain the integrity of your hurricane windows during harsh storms.